 Some people have allergies to contrast dye.
 Let your doctor know if you have ever had an allergic reaction to injected contrast dye.

 Kim DH, Pickhardt PJ.
 Diagnostic imaging procedures in gastroenterology.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 135.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 135.

 Shaw AS, Prokop M. Computed tomography.
 In: Adam A, Dixon AK, Gillard JH, et al. eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
 New York, NY: Churchill Livingstone; 2014:chap 4.